 The state of PV recycling: Building a solar circular economy

-If the adoption of solar photovoltaic (PV) power generation is key to the world’s energy transition, then recycling panels, once they reach the end of their lifecycles, is essential for a green and sustainable industry.
+If adopting solar photovoltaic (PV) power generation is crucial to the world’s energy transition, recycling solar panels once they reach the end of their lifecycles is essential for a green and sustainable industry.

-Recycling complex solar equipment is not without its challenges though.
-But, there are initiatives that show the industry is up to the task.
+Recycling complex solar equipment has its challenges, however.
+But, some initiatives show that the industry is up to the task.

 Are you into renewable trends?
 You can't miss our report on the solar and renewable energy trends to follow in 2023.
 Download it today for free!